artsy/artsy.github.io/_posts/2017-07-15-Comments-are-on.markdown

 ```
 {% endraw %}

 This then imports the required JavaScript into the page.
-It feels a lot like this;
+It feels a lot like this:

 {% raw %}